sangeetds/demuz/README.md

 # Demuz
+Simple example of a recycler view app.
+Made with Kotlin and stored data with the help of Google Room and SQLite.
 You can download and install this file to run on your android device: https://drive.google.com/file/d/1bXRZ_5i14SATkLSxaCvTXyEIHLP5wG0C/view?usp=sharing

 # Screenshots